innocent34-svg/gitesi-tax-app/README.md

-# Gitesi Tax Control App
+# Gitesi Tax App

-This is a React app setup for deployment via Vercel.
+This is a simple React app for displaying tax information.